cache117/peoplesoft-psunit/README.md

 	end-method;
 	*/

 Replace `Test-Class` everywhere that it appears with the name of your test class.
-Put new test methods in the class definition (probable in the `private` section under `rem tests;`, and replace `<run test methods>` with calls to the methods you put there.
+Put new test methods in the class definition (probable in the `protected` section under `rem tests;`, and replace `<run test methods>` with calls to the methods you put there.
 Finally, if you want, you can replace `<number-of-tests-run>` in `%This.tests = <number-of-tests-run>;` with a number that indicates the actual number of methods that you want.
 This is used in the output for tests.

 ### Adding your class to the Framework
 Once you have moved the project into the desired environment, navigate to the content reference.
 Once there, you can add a new test: